This Is The Warmest Hair-Color Trend Of Fall 2019

-Ahead, find photo evidence of how the color reads on different hair textures.
+Ahead, find photo evidence of how the colour reads on different hair textures.
 While you're processing, pick up Trygstad's tips on upkeep to maintain your subtle cinnamon sparkle through fall and beyond.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.